 Blog / Car Insurance

-Despite reports of some drivers deliberately going out of their way to obstruct emergency vehicles, most Singaporeans do want to help.
-Thankfully the majority of Singapore motorists are keen to assist emergency vehicles reach their destination quickly.
-And the best way to do that is to know your road rules.
+Still, most Singaporeans do want to do the right thing.
+Lives may be at stake after all.
+Thankfully, the majority of Singapore motorists are keen to assist emergency vehicles reach their destination quickly.
+The best way to do that is to know the road rules.

-- If you can’t move left safely, stay where you are and let the emergency vehicle pass you.
+- If you can’t move left safely, slow down and let the emergency vehicle pass you.
 Emergency service workers are trained to provide a rapid response and anticipate the reactions of drivers on the road.

 - Do not drive onto the wrong side of the road, run a red light, or make an illegal turn.